ieee-uh-makers/build-a-bot/Projects/Fitness Wearable.md

 - Completion: demonstrate your complete project working - 20 Points
 - Next Steps: presenting next steps to improve device/robot - Up to 20 Points
 - Originality / Innovation - Up to 20 points

+## Ask-an-Expert
+You may consult with a facilitator to help you solve a problem three times at no penalty.
+After three times, you will no longer have priority, so use them wisely.

+## Hardware Setup
+- TODO: Link to schematic

+## Libraries Used
+1. IMU - TODO
+2. Bluetooth Option: SoftwareSerial for the Bluetooth Serial https://www.arduino.cc/en/Reference/softwareSerial

+## loop() Pseudocode
+1. Read IMU
+2. Analyze IMU readings, determine if a step was taken
+3. Send steps over bluetooth